 - According to the publication "The Diplomat" with reference to the unnamed official representatives of the US Department of Defense, on March 26, 2018 in Russia, from the Plesetsk testing range, another successful test of the missile for anti-satellite interceptor took place.
 According to the information of the said representatives of the US Department of Defense, this was the sixth test of the Nudol missile (including the fourth successful, according to them), and the first, produced from a standard mobile launcher designed for this complex (before that, launchers).

-Russia now joined China as the only nations with strategic space warfare weapons.
+Russia now joined China as the only states with strategic space warfare weapons.
 In October, China conducted a flight test of its anti-satellite missile, the Dong Neng-3 direct ascent missile.
 Analysts said anti-satellite missiles could cripple US intelligence, navigation, and communications capabilities that are critical for both military operations and civilian infrastructure.

-The Russian test was a concern for Washington, Representative Mike Pompeo, a Kansas Republican, told the paper.
-"As President Obama cuts our defense budget and seeks to ally with Putin, the Russians continue to develop their technological abilities to weaponize space and to take out our national technical means – kinetically and through cyber," said Pompeo, a member of the House Permanent Select Committee on Intelligence.
+The Russian test was a concern for Washington, Representative Mike Pompeo, a Kansas Republican, said.
+"As President Obama cuts our defense budget and seeks to ally with Putin, the Russians continue to develop their technological abilities to weaponize space and to take out our national technical means – kinetically and through cyber," said Pompeo, then a member of the House Permanent Select Committee on Intelligence.
 "We can foolishly turn a blind eye to these developments, or acknowledge this threat and develop our own capabilities to ensure that our satellites – military and commercial – are not susceptible to attack or blackmail."

 Former Pentagon official Mark Schneider said the Russian test highlights the failure of the United States to prepare for space warfare.
 "There is an enormous asymmetry in play regarding space weapons," said Schneider, now with the National Institute for Public Policy.
 "For decades the Congress has prevented the US from putting weapons in space and even developing a ground-based ASAT capability," Schneider said.
 "There is no such constraint upon the Russians and Russia violates arms control treaties when this is in their interest to do so and they find ample opportunity to do this."